-Classroom layout will allow for desks/tables to be at least 6 feet apart and students will be assigned to the same seat at all times.
+Classroom layout will allow for desks/tables to be at least 6 feet (35 sq. ft.) apart and students will be assigned to the same seat at all times.
+If multiple students sit in a seat/area it will be sanitized after each use.